Electron-phonon origins of unconventional resistivity in moderately correlated perovskite oxides

-Transition-metal oxides, which can feature strong correlations and collective phenomena, also exhibit some of the highest conductivities of any known metals.
-In particular, the perovskite \smo{} has the eighth lowest reported RT resistivity~\cite{Nagai2005,Mackenzie2017}, lower than transition metals like platinum and palladium, and alkali metals like lithium and potassium.
-However, the origin of the ultralow resistivity of \smo{} has not been established.
-The DC resistivity, $\rho$, exhibits a $T^2$ temperature dependence in the range of $\sim 50-150$ K, a scaling behavior usually associated with Fermi-liquid (FL) electron-electron (el-el) scattering.
-However, el-el scattering is highly unlikely to determine transport in a moderately correlated metal at such high $T$~\cite{Our_PRL}.
-Instead, in this regime, electron-phonon (el-ph) scattering is expected to dominate, though the canonical $T^5$ or $T$-linear scaling~\cite{Ziman1960} associated with el-ph scattering is not observed.
-To complicate matters further, there is only a single report~\cite{Nagai2005} of such superlative conductivity, which also happens to be the only single crystal measurement; thin film results~\cite{Wang2001,Lekshmi2005,Radetinac2016,Cappelli2022} show significantly higher RT resistivities.
+Yet, the origin of the ultra-low resistivity in these oxides remains an open question, in part because $\rho(T)$ follows a $T^2$ scaling in an unusually wide range, as high as $\sim\!
+150$ K in \smo{}~\cite{Nagai2005,Wang2001,Lekshmi2005,Radetinac2016,Cappelli2022}, $\sim\!
+180$ K in \sno~\cite{Oka2015,Ok2021}, and even RT in \svo{}~\cite{Chamberland1971,Reyes2000,Inoue1998,berry2022,Ahn2022,xu2019,Roth2021,Fouchet2016,Brahlek2015,Brahlek2024,Shoham2020,Zhang2016,Mirjolet2019,mirjolet2021,Mirjolet2021_2}.
+Quadratic scaling is usually associated with Fermi-liquid (FL) electron-electron (el-el) scattering; however, el-el scattering is highly unlikely to determine transport in moderately correlated metals at such high $T$~\cite{Our_PRL}.
+Instead, in this regime, electron-phonon (el-ph) scattering is expected to dominate, although the canonical $T^5$ or $T$-linear scaling~\cite{Ziman1960} typically associated with el-ph scattering is not observed.
+To complicate matters further, there is significant spread in experimental measurements for $\rho(T)$, often with key differences between thin-film and single-crystal samples \cite{Our_PRL}.
+For example, the superlative conductivity of \smo{} comes from the only reported single-crystal sample~\cite{Nagai2005}, while for \svo{} the thin films show much lower resistivity than most of the single crystals at RT \cite{Our_PRL}.

-In this work, we use \textit{ab-initio} el-ph coupling calculations based on density functional theory (DFT) in combination with the Boltzmann transport equation (BTE) to determine the DC transport properties of \smo{}.
-By combining our results with DFT plus dynamical mean-field theory (DFT+DMFT) calculations of el-el scattering rates from Ref.~\citenum{Our_PRL}, we show that el-el scattering is the dominant process only below $\sim10$ K. This demonstrates that el-ph scattering determines the resistivity at RT and is responsible for the observed $\sim T^2$ dependence in the temperature regime up to $\sim 150$ K. The unexpected temperature scaling can be attributed to the cylindrical shape of the Fermi surface.

-We find that the cubic $Pm\overline{3}m$ structure of \smo{}, expected at RT \cite{Macquart2010}, indeed produces low $\rho$ on the order of the superlative result of Ref.~\citenum{Nagai2005}.
-The low-$T$ orthorhombic $Imma$ structure, which may be stabilized at RT by epitaxial constraints in thin films \cite{Radetinac2016,Cappelli2022}, results in a somewhat higher value.
-This suggests that the structure plays a role in the discrepancy between single-crystal and thin-film results.
-We identify the mechanism of low $\rho$ through comparison to \svo{} (which has a similar electronic structure, but significantly higher RT resistivity) as well as the simple transition metal copper.
-Such comparisons demonstrate that the ultralow resistivity in \smo{} is a result of low el-ph coupling strength associated with the phonon modes relevant for transport, and that the el-ph coupling for these modes is relatively insensitive to electron correlations.